 College of Arts and Sciences Distinguished Research Award (CASDRA)

 The College Council for Graduate Studies and Research Subcommittee selects the CASDRA recipients each year.
-No separate nominations for this award are submitted.

 This award was initiated in 1993-94 upon the recommendation of the College Council for Research and Graduate Studies.
 Up to a total of three awards will be given each year at the August faculty meeting of the College of Arts and Sciences each award will be in a different disciplinary area: social sciences, natural sciences and mathematical sciences, and humanities.